HanTheDestroyer/Rocket_Landing/README.md

 # Rocket_Landing
 Landing Rocket Simulation with PID Controllers.

 You can run the file directly.
-PID's are purposefully left semi-tuned to show the motion of the rocket in x-y direction more clearly.
+PIDs are purposefully left semi-tuned to show the motion of the rocket in x-y direction more clearly.

 System consist of three PID controllers.
 One for each cartesian axis.